paxdotdev/pax/README.md

 [3] PAXEL is similar to Google's Common Expression Language (CEL), but CEL was not a suitable fit for Pax due to its footprint — being written in Go, CEL adds a prohibitive overhead to compiled binaries (1-2MB) vs. Pax's total footprint of ~100KB.
-Pax also has subtly distinct goals vs CEL and is able to fine-tune its syntax to make it as ergonomic as possible for this domain.
+Pax also has subtly distinct goals vs CEL and is able to fine-tune its syntax to make it as ergonomic as possible for this particular domain.

+## What's in the box

+ - Compiler
+   - Builds a pax project into platform-specific "cartridges" (a la the Nintendo Entertainment System.)
+These cartrides can be mounted as self-contained native apps or embedded as UI components in existing codebases.
+ - Runtime (core)
+   - Written in Rust, logic for rendering and computation
+ - Runtime (native chassis)
+   - Written in combination of Rust and native platform code (e.g. TypeScript for Web, Swift for macOS/iOS)
+   - Handles platform-native concerns like: user input, native element rendering, text and form controls
+ - Examples
+ - APIs
+   - Tools for authoring Pax apps

 ## Native rendering, native controls